EdwardArnold23/Proptech/Real Estate Market Analysis/README.md

-# Diamante Vistas, LLC /n"The Proptech company for you"
+# Diamante Vistas, LLC
+"The Proptech company for you"
 ![Image of San Francisco Homes](Images/6-4-challenge-image.png)

 ## Introduction